Welcome to the BAMM – NextGen Mentorship Program 2021

 What Does a Mentee Do in the Mentoring Relationship?

-A mentee communicates his or her goals and professional situation clearly to the mentor.
-He or she listens critically and objectively to the feedback and guidance received, keeping in mind that the mentor is speaking from his or her specific experience and priorities.
+A mentee communicates their goals and professional situation clearly to the mentor.
+They listen critically and objectively to the feedback and guidance received, keeping in mind that the mentor is speaking from their specific experience and priorities.
 It’s up to the mentee to ensure that the relationship is beneficial by keeping in contact, clearly communicating expectations, actively addressing problems, and asking for help when needed.

 Responsibilities of the Mentee:

 ● Be aware of confidential discussions – some policies, procedures & discussions may only be suitable for your ears.
 Treat all discussions as personal and confidential, unless otherwise specified

 Setting Goals and Expectations

 Both the mentor and the mentee should start by discussing their expectations for the mentoring relationship.
-This should be clarified as soon as possible, because not understanding each other’s expectations for the relationship could lead to disappointment.
-A mentor should ask his or her mentee about what the mentee’s goals are and what he or she is looking for from the relationship.
+This should be clarified and documented as soon as possible, because not understanding each other’s expectations for the relationship could lead to disappointment.
+A mentor could ask his or her mentee about what the mentee’s goals are and what they are looking for from the relationship.
 Mentees should be clear about what they hope to get out of the mentoring relationship, particularly with respect to goals, which will form the foundation of their work with the mentor.
-Issues like frequency of meetings, availability, and modes of contact should be agreed upon from the start.
+Subjects like frequency of meetings, availability, and modes of contact should be agreed upon from the start, and documented via email.

 This is often a much-debated part of any mentorship program, and there is no hard and fast rule.
-Mentors and mentees should mutually agree to the frequency of meetings and duration of mentorship needed in order to achieve the goals defined at the beginning of the mentorship.
+Mentors and mentees should mutually agree, at the beginning of the mentorship, to the frequency of meetings and duration of mentorship needed in order to achieve the goals defined.

-The questionnaire is designed to help identify the most effective mentorship pairings, identifying topics of interest, and providing a framework for potential goals and outcomes.
+The below questionnaire is designed to help identify the most effective mentorship pairings, identifying topics of interest, and provide a framework for potential goals and outcomes.

 CLICK HERE to take the Questionnaire

-Given that the mentoring relationship requires trust, communications between the mentee and mentor should be kept confidential.
+Please keep in mind that the mentoring relationship requires trust from both parties, therefore communications between the mentee and mentor should be kept confidential, unless discussed otherwise.

 If Things Are Not Going Well

-Occasionally, the mentoring relationship doesn’t work out.
+Occasionally, the mentoring relationship doesn’t work out as planned.
 If this happens, the best way to approach it is to first address the issue with the mentor/mentee.
-If this does not rectify the problem, contact the Mentoring Program Co-Chairs: Christina Meyers, firstname.lastname@example.org, Sandy Beyer, email@example.com
+If this does not rectify the problem, contact the Mentoring Program Chair: Nick Martin – firstname.lastname@example.org

 Selection of Mentee/Mentor

-The BAMM Mentorship Team will make the Match based on location, industry and experience.
+The BAMM NextGen Committee will make the match based on location, industry and experience.

 Introduction & Communications

 An email will be sent to both as an introduction.
-It is then up to the Mentor & Mentee to talk/email/meet. *Meeting at a BAMM event will be important – if the mentor cannot attend please let a corporate associate know or contact the BAMM Mentorship Chair to arrange for another person to meet the Mentee.
+It is then up to the Mentor & Mentee to set up the initial contact.